 Jewel Tower - The Jewel Tower was part of the old Palace of Westminster and houses a small exhibition about the history of the building

-Leighton House Museum - This house was once home to the Victorian artist Lord Frederic Leighton and contains some Pre-Raphaelite paintings
+Leighton House - This house was once home to the Victorian artist Lord Frederic Leighton and contains some Pre-Raphaelite paintings

 London Canal Museum - This museum tells the story of the Regent’s Canal and how they transported the cargos by barge.
 There’s also a small dock out the back